Navrin/colour-bot-v2/README.md

 - [ ] Can determine what guilds have what roles.
 - [ ] Can edit a colour role and update the discord role.

+## QOL

+- [ ] Can display an interactive tutorial on how to use the bot.
+- [ ] Can display an interactive embed that cycles all through the roles.

 ### Display

 - [ ] Can create colour diagrams and send them into discord.